 Datafiles typically comprise the largest part of any Oracle database, at least in terms of the disk space used.

-The following example shows how to do this from Server Manager or from SQL*Plus:
+The following example shows how to do this from SQL*Plus:

 SQL> COLUMN name FORMAT A35